The Gregorian calendar was first introduced in Norway in 1700.

 Flag days are dates when the Norwegian state flag is flown by all branches of government and state agencies.
 Civilians are also encouraged to display the national flag on these days.

 The flag is flown on the birthday of a member of the Norwegian Royal House, on some Christian holidays and on the dates of significant events of Norwegian history.

-On the Day of the Sami people on February 6th both state institutions and civilians are encouraged but not required to fly the Sami flag in addition to the Norwegian flag.
+On the National Day of the Sami people on February 6th both state institutions and civilians are encouraged but not required to fly the Sami flag in addition to the Norwegian flag.

 In Norway, it is also very common to fly the Norwegian flag on private occasions like birthdays, christenings, confirmations, weddings or an important private celebration.